Changes to the way you order repeat prescriptions

 Remember – Don’t tick every box on your repeat prescription if you don’t need every item.
 You will still be able to order these medicines in the future.

 Special arrangements will be made for patients who are not able to order their repeat medications themselves.

 Give your views

-If you are one of the patients or carers involved in the scheme we would encourage you to complete a short online survey to gain your views and feedback.
+If you would like to give feedback on these changes we would encourage you to complete a short online survey to gain your views and feedback.